-If a student fails a module after taking the test twice, he/she will be put onto academic probation and given one more time to take the written test.
+If a student does not meet the grade average standard at his/her evaluation point, the student will be placed on academic probation.
 A conference will be scheduled with the instructor, a school administrator, and the student to determine the next appropriate steps.
-Arclabs wants to see each student succeed in welding but also understands that these trades are not for every student.
+Arclabs wants to see each student succeed in welding but also understands that welding is not for every student.
 Our staff will meet with the students on an individual basis to provide additional assistance for students who are struggling.

 Arclabs keeps all grades, evaluations, and attendance records on file.
-After a student has tested, the instructor will let the student know of his/her progress within 48 hours or two class days.
-Each student will be aware of the progress he or she has made with the tests, modules, and evaluations.
+After a student has tested, the instructor will let the student know his/her progress within two class days.
+Each student will be aware of the progress he or she has made with the tests, modules, and welding evaluations.